Crushoverride007/bluekbmvirtualpass/README.md

    ```sh
    npm install dev
    ```
-4. run composer update to update and install if need be any dependencies that are required to run the project
+4. run composer update, to update and install if need be any dependencies that are required to run the project
    ```
    composer update
    ```